Azure-Samples/ms-identity-docs-code-javascript/msal-client-credentials-flow/README.md

 ### 1. Register the app

-First, complete the steps in [Quickstart: Register an application with the Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app) to register the sample API.
+First, complete the steps in [Quickstart: Register an application with the Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app) to register the web API.

 Use these settings in your app registration.